nialov/geotransform/README.md

 * Command line utility for quick transformations between geodata/spatial filetypes.
 * Python functions with documentation for direct usage.
+  * This is my own main use case: A package with all basic geopandas file loads bundles.
 * Uses Python pathlib for cross-platform path handling.

 ## Support